 Gum disease typically begins in areas between the teeth.
-This is why flossing is so important even if it’s considered a hassle.
-This naturally leads to the next question: should you use traditional floss or a floss pick?
-Is one really superior over the other, or is it a matter of personal preference?
+This is why flossing is so important.
+This naturally leads to the next question: Should you use traditional floss or a floss pick?
+Is one superior over the other, or is it a matter of personal preference?

 Traditional Floss Examined

 Some family dentists argue that traditional floss is better.
 Since a floss pick has a very short string, that same segment is used over and over.
 This means bacteria removed from one section of the teeth can be transferred to another area.
 With traditional floss, you have several inches of string to work with.
 Of course, this drawback of floss picks can be remedied by using multiple picks per sitting.
 However, if you’re flossing every day (as you should be doing), the cost can add up.